Panama Canal Authority says it has won $265 mln arbitration case

-PANAMA CITY, Sept 25 (Reuters) - The Panama Canal Authority said it won an arbitration ruling on Friday for $265 million to be returned to it from the consortium that built a third set of locks for the key transoceanic waterway.
+PANAMA CITY (Reuters) - The Panama Canal Authority said it won an arbitration ruling on Friday for $265 million to be returned to it from the consortium that built a third set of locks for the key transoceanic waterway.

 The authority cited a decision from a Miami-based arbitration board it said was issued earlier on Friday.